sudheerj/javascript-interview-questions/README.md

 # JavaScript Interview Questions & Answers

 > Click :star:if you like the project and follow [@SudheerJonna](https://twitter.com/SudheerJonna) for more updates.
 Coding questions available [here](#coding-exercise).
-PDF and Epub versions available at [actions tab](https://github.com/sudheerj/JavaScript-Interview-Questions/actions).
+Check [DataStructures and Algorithms](https://github.com/sudheerj/datastructures-algorithms) for DSA related questions and [ECMAScript](https://github.com/sudheerj/ECMAScript-features) for all ES features.).

 ---